 The Marina da Glória sits beside the Flamengo Park waterfront, within reach of the historic center, Lapa and the Zona Sul beach neighborhoods.
 On busy nights, the metro, a rideshare app or even a walk from a nearby point is often more practical than driving into the area.

-Tickets are handled through the Bilheteria Digital platform, with prices starting at R$160 ($30) and rising for premium sectors and multi-day passes.
-Because lineups and gate times can change, the safest move is to confirm details on the official channels before you buy and before you travel.
+Tickets are handled through the Bilheteria Digital platform, with prices from R$160 ($30) and rising for premium sectors and multi-day passes.
+Because lineups and gate times can change, the safest move is to confirm details on the official channels before you buy and travel.

 When is the Festival de Inverno Rio 2026?